Enrico-Call/SAT/README.md

 Code written by: Enrico Calleris, Caya de Haas, Jaspreet Singh, and Nicole	van de Weijer.

+Rules and example sudokus were made available by the instructor of the course, Stefan Schlobach (k.s.schlobach@vu.nl).
 Reproduced parts of the code have been properly cited.